 Griffin and her husband have two daughters and a son.

-Recipient of the Navy Cross.
+Recipient of the Navy Cross for valor in Operation Iraqi Freedom.
 Author of Shadow of the Sword, chronicling his story in Iraq and overcoming PTS.

 Seventeen year veteran of the Navy SEALs, with six tours to Iraq, Afghanistan, and other locations including the now-famous rescue of the Maersk Alabama.
 Treated for a severe traumatic brain injury, he is an advocate for awareness and treatment of blast injuries, concussions, and PTS.